4D BIM Services

 4D Construction Simulation & Scheduling

-4D Model Simulation: An aggregation of virtual models that are linked to the current CPM Progress Schedule that shows an ordered, time scaled appearance of model elements/objects.
-The CPM Progress Schedule that is integrated to the 3D model (4D model) shall be kept current (all revisions and updates) on a monthly basis.
+4D Model Simulation: An aggregation of virtual models that are linked to the current CPM Progress Schedule that shows an ordered, time-scaled appearance of model elements/objects.
+The CPM Progress Schedule that is integrated into the 3D model (4D model) shall be kept current (all revisions and updates) on a monthly basis.
 A 4D model must contain one or more virtual models and at least one link to a CPM schedule.

 4D Modeling can be applied in the design and construction phases.